 This has happened to my blog a few times while being hosted on GoDaddy.
-Initially, I blamed the hacks on my own inexperience or bad practices.
+Initially, I blamed the hacks on my own inexperience or not using the best practices.

 Since I’ve learned how these hacks happen, it has made me wary of using hosts that are not well protected.
 The best protection from cross-contamination is to use a secure WordPress host.
 Ask your host what security precautions they take about cross-contamination.

 Right now, my blog is hosted on GreenGeeks and I’m happy to report that I haven’t had any security issues yet.
 Fingers crossed it continues!

 I’m a happy paying customer of GreenGeeks services as they have several security measures, server configurations and additional features in place that you can take advantage of using your WordPress installation:

 - All the WordPress blogs are automatically updated as soon as there is a new release.
 I don’t have to take any action.

 - There is a nightly backup of all the data in case of an emergency.
 Fortunately, I haven’t had to deal with backups yet.